sstankala/customer-success-health-dashboard/README.md

 # customer-success-health-dashboard
-A sample dashboard demonstrating key customer success measures
+A practical Customer Success health dashboard I use to prioritize accounts and prep QBRs.
 # Customer Success Health Dashboard

 An interactive Streamlit dashboard to help Customer Success teams: